benward2301/dynq/README.md

 (jq filter)

-`jq` predicate filter to select/discard items.
-Equivalent to `jq` `select(f)` function.
+`jq` predicate filter to select items.
+Equivalent to `jq` [`select(f)`](https://jqlang.github.io/jq/manual/v1.6/#select) function.

-#### `--partition-key, -P`
+#### `-P, --partition-key`

 (jq filter)

-`jq` filter producing one or more partition keys.
+`jq` filter producing one or more partition keys to query.

-The output must be an object containing a single key (the partition key attribute name), the value of which must be a string, number, or array of either.
-An array may be used to query multiple partition keys in a single operation.
+The output must be an object containing a single key (the partition key attribute name), the value of which must be a string, number, or array thereof.

+Binary keys are not currently supported.

 #### `-S, --sort-key`

 (jq filter)

-`jq` filter producing one or more discrete sort keys, or a sort key range.
+`jq` filter producing one or more sort keys or a sort key range to query.

-The output must be an object containing a single key (the partition key attribute name).
+The output must be an object containing a single key (the sort key attribute name).

-To target specific items, the value must be a string, number or array of either, as with the `--partition-key` option, or a nested object with a single key `eq` or `equals` and aforementioned value.
+To target specific items, the value must be a string, number, or array thereof.

 To target a range of items, the value must be an object with exactly one of the following operator keys: